keduba/my_test/content/post/the-blue-screen-of-death/index.md

 ### Outline

 * Backing up the files
-* Codes to try to resurrect the PC
 * If all fails, try a Linux USB
 * Run a try (not install) of the Linux.
 * Mount the disk  and look at your files and directories.